MahjongRepository/tenhou-python-bot/README.md

 1. Run `make build_docker`
 1. Run `make GAMES=1 run_battle` it will play one game locally.
 Logs and replays will be stored in `bots_battle` folder.

+Run bots with enabled decision logger (use it only for debug, since it harms performance):
+1. Run `make GAMES=1 ARGS=--logs run_battle`

 ## Run multiple bots to play one game

 1. [Install Docker](https://docs.docker.com/get-docker/) and [Install Docker Compose](https://docs.docker.com/compose/install/)